How to Deodorize a Couch for Fresh Homes in the Bay Area

 • Loosening stuck-on grime

-• Breaking up buildup deep in fabric
+• Breaking up buildup deep in the fabric

-• Reducing bacteria and odor-causing residue
+• Removing odor-causing residue

 • Refreshing the overall feel of your couch